Biden says he will impose new sanctions on Myanmar leaders over coup

 Biden also renewed the U.S. call for the elected leadership to be released, including deposed de facto leader Aung San Suu Kyi.

 The military took power by force on Feb.
-1, claiming that the victory by Suu Kyi’s pro-democracy political party had been fraudulent.
+1, claiming that the November election victory by Suu Kyi’s pro-democracy political party had been fraudulent.
 Military leaders promised a new election in one year and placed Suu Kyi and others in detention.

 “The people of Burma are making their voices heard, and the world is watching,” Biden said.
 “We’ll be ready to impose additional measures and we’ll continue to work with our international partners to urge other nations to join us in these efforts.”